 Many of our guests arrive a day or two early for one of our week-long adventure packages.
 We often get questions about touring Belize on your own.
 I have a favorite one-day loop trip that takes in the Baboon Sanctuary, the Belize Zoo, and my favorite restaurant for lunch: Cheers.
 Because it’s a loop, you can start anywhere on the loop and circle around and end up back in the same place.
-I’ll describe it here as if you are arriving in the country and continuing from there to stay at Black Orchid Resort, with the plan to do the driving tour the next day.
+I’ll describe it here as if you are arriving in the country and continuing from there to stay at Black Orchid Resort or the Howler Monkey Resort, with the plan to do the driving tour the next day.
 However, the itinerary can be modified as you see fit to go in a different direction, or to stay in a different location.

 So, landing at BZE, you will first rent a car.
 Renting a car can be expensive in Belize (about $100/day), so this is most affordable for a group or family of four or more.
 If you compare the car rental to a guided tour, the car rental compares favorably when you consider four people x about $75/day per person for the tour.